mozilla/recroom-docs/01_project_scope.md

 We looked at several "competitors" to see how other tool packages present their materials.
 Some of these included: Google Dart, Ionic, Android Developer, Windowsphone Developer, Building FirefoxOS, ReadtheDocs, and Brick, as well as frameworks like Rails and Django.

 In these sites content is presented as "steps" in a process.
 This makes it easy for people to build knowledge in incremental ways.
 There's a lot of use of next/previous - the experiences are guided and, in some cases, directed (some rigidly).
-The best content is
+The best content:
-- Brief and to the point - It assumes you're there to do work (build stuff) vs "learn" something.
+- Is brief and to the point - It assumes you're there to do work (build stuff) vs "learn" something.
 Content is presented as bite-sized chunks (vs long pages).
 - Imperative - The language tells you what to do.
 It doesn't include surrounding controversy or history or explanation.
 It links to deeper reference content for those who are interested.
 - Has a POV - Doesn't dance around the fact that it is an opinion.
 We have a point of view based on our experience.
 And we're putting it out there because we think other people may find our POV useful.
-- Pages are easy to scan - if you're looking for a "tip," you can find it easily because it has the same visual style throughout the site.
+- Is easy to scan - if you're looking for a "tip," you can find it easily because it has the same visual style throughout the site.
-- Reference type content is often not displayed by default.
+- Hides complexity while making it accessible to power (or knowledge hungry) users.
+So reference type content is may not be displayed by default.
 E.g., "notes" are displayed on hover, rather than included in the page.

-Page have the same internal logic:
+Content pages have the same internal logic:
 - What's in it for me - Why should I care about the content on this page.
 Often presented as a use-case or scenario.
 E.g., you should care about X when Y situation occurs.
 - Summary of what we'll be doing on this page - we'll cover X, Y, and Z.
 - Main content that is chunked in a logical order and includes headers using imperative language, e.g., "Open the file" or "Store user data."
+And/or headers that are "steps" in a process.
 - Concluding content that refers people to deeper content to learn more.
+No deadends.